 Stages of diagnosis

-2. Your GP will take a simple blood test to check for antibodies.
+3. Have a blood test - If your GP thinks you need further testing, they will take a simple blood test to check for antibodies.
 These can indicate coeliac disease.
 However, it’s possible to have a negative test and yet still have coeliac disease.
 Do not remove gluten from your diet at this stage.

-3. Your GP will then refer you, if the blood test is positive or there is clinical suspicion of coeliac disease, to a gut specialist – a gastroenterologist – for a gut biopsy.
+4. Gut biopsy - If the blood test is positive or there is clinical suspicion of coeliac disease your GP will then refer you to a gut specialist (a gastroenterologist) for a gut biopsy.
 Do not remove gluten from your diet until the biopsy has been done.

 For children, a biopsy may not be necessary in every case.
 New guidelines have been published by Coeliac UK and the British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) recommending that children with symptoms of coeliac disease whose blood tests show a high level of antibodies and have the genes for coeliac disease, may not need to have a biopsy to confirm the diagnosis.
 Your child’s GP can refer them to a paediatric gastroenterologist to make sure the correct tests are carried out.